Am I eligible to come to WYC for counselling?

 Most of counselling is carried out in English but we do have counsellors who speak some additional languages.
 Please let us know if you would prefer to work in another language and we will see if we are able to offer that.

-There is a seating area on the ground floor of Jubilee House where you are welcome to wait before your session.
+There is a seating area where you are welcome to wait before your session.
 Your counsellor will come and call you from the waiting area when it is time for your appointment.

 Counselling involves you speaking on a one to one basis with a trained counsellor.
 It is important that you have this space as your personal time and we therefore ask that anyone who accompanies you waits in our waiting area (or waits in the local Winchester area if they would prefer) while you meet with your counsellor.